-Fig. 4: Aircraft Selection: Choose from a wide range of aircraft and download them automatically.
+Fig. 5: Aircraft Selection: Choose from a wide range of aircraft and download them automatically.

+You can change your aircraft by clicking on the Aircraft button on the left of the window.
 FlightGear comes pre-installed with the Cessna 172P, and a UFO.
 You may download any of the other aircraft listed simply by clicking on the Install button.
 You can also download aircraft from the official website and private hangars.